-This land continues to be home to diverse Indigenous peoples (First Nations, Métis and Inuit) whom we recognize as contemporary stewards of the land and vital contributors to society.
+This land continues to be home to diverse Indigenous people (First Nations, Métis and Inuit) whom we recognize as contemporary stewards of the land and vital contributors to society.
 We hold all that is in the natural world in our highest esteem and give honor to the wonderment of all things within Creation.
 We bring our minds together as one to share good words, thoughts, feelings and sincerely send them out to each other and to all parts of creation.
 We are grateful for the natural gifts in our world, and we encourage everyone to be faithful to the natural laws of Creation.

-The three Indigenous Nations that are neighbours to London are the Chippewas of the Thames First Nation; Oneida Nation of the Thames; and the Munsee-Delaware Nation who all continue to live as sovereign Nations with individual and unique languages, cultures and customs.
+The three Indigenous Nations that are neighbours to London are the Chippewas of the Thames First Nation, Oneida Nation of the Thames and the Munsee-Delaware Nation who all continue to live as sovereign Nations with individual and unique languages, cultures and customs.

 This Land Acknowledgement is a first step towards reconciliation.
 Awareness means nothing without action.
 It is important that everyone takes the necessary steps towards decolonizing practices.
 We encourage everyone to be informed about the traditional lands, Treaties, history and cultures of the Indigenous people local to their region.